aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

 #### Methods

-* `get(container: Container): any` - Called by the container to resolve all matching dependencies as an array of instances.
+* `get(container: Container): ` - Called by the container to resolve all matching dependencies as an array of instances.
   * `container: Container` - The container to resolve from.